-Social media platforms come and go.
-And there are new ones every day!
+Social media platforms come and go and there are new ones every day!
 Additionally, not all people use all platforms.
-For instance, when it started Facebook was primarily used by college-aged kids, but by the mid-2010s there were more middle-aged users on Facebook and young adults had moved on to other platforms.
+For instance, when it started Facebook was primarily used by college-aged users, but by the mid-2010s there were more middle-aged users on Facebook and young adults had moved on to other platforms.
 With so many different social media accounts out there, how do you know which to use, which to ignore?
 The important thing is finding out what social media platforms your community uses, and then to use those.
 Additionally, know and make peace with the fact that this will continue to change.
-You may have a vibrant account on one social media platform, but if it is discontinues or becomes less popular, don’t be afraid to pull the plug on it and move to whatever platform has replaced it in usage and popularity.
+You may have a vibrant account on one social media platform, but if it becomes less popular, don’t be afraid to pull the plug on it and move to whatever platform has replaced it in usage and popularity.

 Here are some tips for using social media as a library: